How to Become Catholic Through the RCIA Program

 The process for becoming Catholic or completing the sacraments of Intitation in the Catholic Church is known as the Rite of Christian Initiation of Adults (RCIA).
-Our sessions meet most Thursday nights throughout the year at 7 p.m. beginning with Breaking Open of the Word prayer in the church.
+Our sessions meet most Thursday nights throughout the year at 7 p.m. beginning with Breaking Open of the Word prayer.
 If you are thinking about becoming Catholic, the beginning Inquiry sessions will help you get started.
-Please contact the parish office to register before attending, this way we can assess your needs and discuss with you the best plan to help you get ready for baptism, confirmation and Eucharist.
-Ordinarily the process takes nine months to a year (occasionally longer), depending on whether or not you are already baptized and other individual needs.
+Please contact the parish office to register before attending; this way we can assess your needs and discuss with you the best plan to help you get ready for baptism, confirmation and Eucharist.
+Ordinarily, the process takes nine months to a year (occasionally longer), depending on whether or not you are already baptized and other individual needs.

 If you are a baptized Catholic who